 And the nice thing about this scene is that it allows me to give specific reasons for this impression beyond just “I liked the other movies better.”
 Caspian and Edmund are supposedly going through the same experience here, but their actors portray it entirely differently.
 Skandar Keynes snarls and hams it up like he’s transforming into Mr. Hyde.
 Ben Barnes, on the other hand, gives a subtly creepy performance, making it hard to say when exactly Caspian starts going crazy.[2]To be fair, that may just be because his dialogue is relatively less heavy handed.
 It feels like Apted had no particular vision for the scene and just let the actors do whatever they wanted.
 If you ask me, he should have been telling Keynes to follow Barnes’s example.

 Caspian and Edmund start to sword fight, but Lucy gets between them.
 “Stop it!” she cries.
 “Both of you!
 Look at yourselves.
 Can’t you see what’s happening?
 This place has tempted you!
 It’s bewitching you!
 This is exactly what Coriakin was talking about.”
 OK, who would say “this place has tempted you” even if that’s what they were trying to express?
 To me, it feels like the screenwriters, being unable to see an overriding theme in the original book, showed admirable humility by asking some Christians they knew who told them it was about temptation.[3]That’s not what I’d call the main theme of the story by the way but it’s not totally wrong.
 But they didn’t actually have anything interesting to say about temptation, besides “it sure is bad, isn’t it,” so this just comes across as a shallow attempt to appeal to Christian audiences.[4]Along similar lines, Lucy’s subplot feels like the screenwriters heard that young girls tend to be insecure about their looks and wanted to address that without actually having an interesting … Continue reading Incidentally, in the book, it was Aslan who intervened to save Edmund and Caspian from themselves.
 If the movie really wanted to tell a Christian story, it probably should have kept that.
-Still, I can see the appeal of Lucy, having recently mastered her how temptation, being the one to snap the others out of theirs.
+Still, I can see the appeal of Lucy, having recently mastered her own temptation, being the one to snap the others out of theirs.
 It’s one of the movie’s few subtle attempts at character development “Let’s just get out here,” she says.
 They follow her advice.
 Before he leaves, a chastened Edmund tosses the golden seashell away.
 I’ve been pretty hard on this movie for the last three paragraphs or so, so I’ll say that’s a good visual way to show the magic pool no longer has power over him.

 Now back to being hard on it.
 This is a good time to ask how come the Mist doesn’t try devouring our heroes as it did the sacrificial victims on the Lone Islands?
 Tempting them doesn’t seem to be working that well.
 I’d say that the Mist gets more powerful the closer one gets to Dark Island and the characters simply aren’t near enough yet for it to do something like that.
 But then how was it able to devour those people all the way back at the Lone Islands?
 Can it only do that to those who have deliberately been sacrificed?
 But then why were they being sacrificed in the first place?
 Yeah, this is the Narnia movie that benefits the most from not thinking about it.
 To be fair, there are things about the other movies and even the original books that also benefit from a lack of thought but this one really takes the cake.